The shaders fall into two main categories.

 - Imp - general shader containing a number of different maps.
 Can be used as a default shader when importing a model.
 Later should be replaced with a suitable specific shader.

-- PBR_SPEC - alternative PBR implementation where a colored specular map used instead of metalness.
+- PBR_SPEC - alternative PBR implementation where a colored specular map is used instead of metalness.
 Also can have the additional IBL tag.